Necron3574/Necron3574.github.io/index.md

 #### A lil about me

-I am currently working as a Security Researcher at Microsoft.
+I am currently working as a Security Researcher at Microsoft in the Defender Experts for Hunting team.
 I’ve completed my Bachelor of Technology from Manipal Institute of Technology, majoring in Computers and Communication Engineering.

-I have worked (Both as an intern and as a part-time consultant) in the Automotive Security industry for about 2 years, where I’ve learnt a lot about the real time applications of cybersecurity especially in the connected car environment.
+I have worked as an intern in the Automotive Security industry for about 2 years, where I’ve learnt a lot about the real time applications of cybersecurity especially in the connected car environment.

-I was also a Board Member and the Cryptography Subsystem Head of my team [Cryptonite](https://www.cryptonitemit.com), which is the official ethical hacking team of MIT Manipal.
+I was also a Board Member and the Cryptography Subsystem Head of my team [Cryptonite](https://cryptonite.live/), which is the official ethical hacking team of MIT Manipal.

 I have an affinity towards cybersecurity and cryptography, and the majority of my work revolves around these topics.
 The stuff I do ranges from Capture the Flag competitions with my team to random computer-science related projects which I'll (hopefully) be putting up here.